 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like dull-yellow complexion here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here dull-yellow complexion is often associated with feeling of heaviness, thirst without a desire to drink and feeling of heat in the pattern “Damp-Heat invading the Spleen”.
+For instance here dull-yellow complexion is often associated with feeling of heaviness, feeling of heat and poor appetite in the pattern “Damp-Heat invading the Spleen”.
 As you will see below, we have in record two patterns that can cause dull-yellow complexion.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of dull-yellow complexion we’ve identified two herbal formulas that may help treat patterns behind the symptom.